It’s an old saying, and whilst I am not convinced it is totally true, it is a good way to consider the current situation.

 The first, shut during the first lockdown, taking the time to put in place procedures to open as a restaurant with reduced capacity as soon as they were able.
 This they then did, and by all accounts had a good summer as things opened up.
 Though I would expect that margins were down due to increased costs and reduced capacity.

-Come the second lockdown which, if we were being honest was inevitable!
-They were back to square one.
+Come the second lockdown, they were back to square one.
 This time they chose to do takeaway, but very much in a way that suggested it was not a long term plan (First come first served, no advanced ordering, take the phone off the hook when they get busy).
 The impression was that their attitude was.
-“It is just 4 weeks, then we can open as a restaurant again.”
+“It is just a few weeks, then we can open as a restaurant again.”

-Well, the end of the lockdown came, but restrictions meant that they still could not open. ….The struggle goes on.
+Well, the end of the lockdown came, but restrictions meant that they still could not open. ….even now, the struggle goes on.

 Contrast this with the second restaurant.
 They took a very different approach right from the start.

 Through the summer, they decided not to make the changes needed to reopen the restaurant, opting instead to continue the takeaway model.
-As a result, The second lockdown, and the tier restrictions have not really impacted them too much.
-They can continue with this model until they are able to open again whenever that may be.
+As a result, The second lockdown, and the tier restrictions didn’t really impact them too much.
+They have continued with this model as a platform until they can open again fully, hopefully in the very near future.

-I am sure that for both of these businesses the last 9 months have been hard work and stressful.
+I am sure that for both of these businesses the pandemic has been hard work and stressful.
 But for the first, the best-case scenario is that they survive.
 For the second, I think survival should not be an issue.
-And when the restrictions are lifted, they will have evolved and be well placed to go forward strongly.
+And as the restrictions are lifted, they have evolved and are well placed to go forward strongly.

 These are just 2 examples, but have seen many more where businesses taking the second approach: